EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

     Remove-NetIPAddress -InterfaceAlias $interfaceAlias -IPAddress 10.1.1.40
     ````

-1. At the prompt Performing operation "Remove" on Target "NetIPAddress -IPv4Address 10.1.1.40 -InterfaceIndex 2 -Store Active", enter **y**.
+1. At the prompt **Performing operation "Remove" on Target "NetIPAddress -IPv4Address 10.1.1.40 -InterfaceIndex 2 -Store Active"**, enter **y**.
-1. At the prompt Performing operation "Remove" on Target "NetIPAddress -IPv4Address 10.1.1.40 -InterfaceIndex 2 -Store Persistent", enter **y**.
+1. At the prompt **Performing operation "Remove" on Target "NetIPAddress -IPv4Address 10.1.1.40 -InterfaceIndex 2 -Store Persistent"**, enter **y**.
 1. Add the IP address **10.1.1.8** with the prefix length of **24** to the interface **VNet1**.

     ````powershell